Coussouls de Crau

 Conservation And Sustainability

-The primary conservation challenge is maintaining the traditional sheep grazing regime that sustains the steppe ecosystem while managing industrial contamination from a former landfill within the reserve boundary.
-An extensive soil remediation program addresses pollution from an illegal waste dump discovered in 2009 that contaminated groundwater beneath the steppe.
+The primary conservation challenge is maintaining the traditional sheep grazing regime that sustains the steppe ecosystem while managing industrial contamination from a hydrocarbon pollution incident in 2009 that contaminated groundwater beneath the steppe with fuel from an illegal dump.
+[1] An extensive soil remediation program addresses this pollution.
 Species conservation programs monitor breeding success of pin-tailed sandgrouse and lesser kestrels, with nest protection and habitat management.
 Surrounding land conversion continues to threaten the reserve through fragmentation and isolation from other natural areas.
+A proposed extension of approximately 3,152 hectares is under review, which would add critical buffer habitat around the core reserve.
+[2]

 Visitor Ratings